Persuasive Privacy: Conclusion

 \section{Conclusion}

 We have considered a class of robust asymmetric Stackelberg games to construct a framework for defining privacy guarantees.
 In this game, Sender can be thought to model Receiver as a Bayesian agent, whilst making decisions that are robust to stochasticity and the data-prior Receiver may hold.
-This setup has several benefits, including the possibility of generating fit-for-purpose privacy guarantees using privacy functions and scores.
-We demonstrated how to recover PDP using our framework, and elucidated how privacy guarantees can be established for deterministic mechanisms.
+This setup has several potential benefits, including the possibility of generating fit-for-purpose guarantees using privacy functions and scores.
+We demonstrated how to recover PDP using our framework and also accommodated R\'{e}nyi DP with a simple modification of our assumptions.
+Beyond this we focussed on examples of privacy guarantees for deterministic mechanisms, but acknowledge that we are yet to systematically demonstrate how scoring rules can be used to adapt privacy guarantees to different contexts \citep[see in particular the literature on the difficulties in valuing privacy in real-world situations---e.g.,][]{acquistiEconomicsPrivacy2016, lindgreenPrivacyEconomicPerspective2018}.
+This direction is left for future work.

-The ability to construct persuasive privacy guarantees for deterministic mechanisms suggests the potential for new privacy definitions with improved privacy-utility trade-offs.
-However, care must be taken to ensure that guarantees instantiated from the persuasive privacy framework are adequate for their specific context.
-For example, the privacy guarantee for the empirical average in Section~\ref{sec:Deterministic} achieves perfect statistical efficiency, at the cost of a restricted class of data-priors and the specific use of the marginal DSS as a privacy score.
+The ability to construct persuasive privacy guarantees for deterministic mechanisms suggests the potential for new privacy definitions with improved privacy--utility trade-offs.
+However, care must be taken to ensure that such guarantees are adequate for their specific context.
+For example, the privacy guarantee for the empirical average in Section~\ref{sec:average} achieves perfect statistical efficiency, at the cost of a restricted class of data-priors and the specific use of the marginal DSS as a privacy score.

+More generally, the flexibility in persuasive privacy definitions can be misused.
+Privacy scores or data-priors can be chosen that are inappropriate for the data context.
+However, the transparent communication of a privacy guarantee means that a given guarantee can always be tested for appropriateness where it is deployed.
+Practically, the class of priors should be chosen to be as large as possible whilst remaining realistic for the given scenario.

-We did not consider statistical utility explicitly in our work, but general methods for determining the utility-optimal mechanisms in a given privacy class is an interesting future research direction.
+We did not explicitly consider statistical utility in our work, but general methods for determining the utility-optimal mechanisms in a given privacy class is an interesting future research direction.
 Further, work applying our framework to specific contexts whilst reasoning about appropriate data-prior classes and privacy scores is ongoing.